realiotech/realio-network-docs/docs/02-fullnode/04-cosmovisor.md

 If this outputs `realio-networkd` you are ready to go.

-### 3. Copying realio network files in the proper folders
+### 3. Copying Realio Network files in the proper folders
 In order to work properly, Cosmovisor needs the `realio-networkd` binary to be placed in the `~/.realio-network/cosmovisor/genesis/bin` folder.
 To do this you can simply run the following command:

 ```shell